taranguiz/taranguiz.github.io/research.md

 **Fault-driven exhumation in Chilean Coastal Cordillera**

-- Aránguiz-Rago, T., Duvall, A., Huntington, K..
-Exploring the Importance of Cenozoic Fault-driven Erosion in the Hyperarid Atacama using (U-Th)/He Cooling Histories from Coastal Cordillera Rocks.
-(In prep for Tectonics).
+- Aránguiz-Rago, T., Duvall, A., Huntington, K. Cenozoic Fault-Driven Exhumation in the Hyperarid Atacama: Evidence from Low Temperature Thermochronology in the Coastal Cordillera.
+(In revision, Tectonics).

 **Paleoclimate and paleoseismological activity in the hyper-arid core of the Atacama Desert**

-- Holocene evidence of co-seismic deformation of the Salar Grande Fault using IRSL dating of alluvial deposits.
-Aránguiz-Rago, T., Duvall, A., Estay, J., Gray.
-H. (In prep).
+- Aránguiz-Rago, T., Estay, J., Gray.
+H. Duvall, A. Holocene evidence of co-seismic deformation of the Salar Grande Fault using IRSL dating of alluvial deposits.
+(In prep).